 1. INTRODUCTION

-Regression method is a tool for analyzing the relationship between variables.
-It primarily examines the linear relationship between independent variables (x) and dependent variables (y).
-By establishing regression models, researchers can infer and predict the dependent variables (y) of interest.
-This paper discusses the estimation of the regression equation (𝒚̂𝒊 = 𝒃𝟎 + 𝒃𝟏 × 𝒙𝒊 + 𝜺𝒊), how to obtain the intercept 𝒃𝟎 and slope 𝒃𝟏 values from the independent variable data using the least squares method (SSE), and how to calculate the total sum of squares (SST) and the regression sum of squares (SSR).
-It also explains calculating the coefficient of determination 𝑹𝟐 = 𝑺𝑺𝑹⁄𝑺𝑺𝑻, performing significance tests and making judgments, and finally calculating 𝜺𝒊, among other steps.
+The regression method is a tool for analyzing the relationship between variables.
+It mainly looks at the linear relationship between independent variables (x) and dependent variables (y).
+Researchers can infer and forecast the dependent variables (y) of interest by building regression models.
+This paper discusses estimating the regression equation (𝒚̂𝒊 = 𝒃𝟎 + 𝒃𝟏 × 𝒙𝒊 + 𝜺𝒊), how to find the intercept 𝒃𝟎 and slope 𝒃𝟏 values from the data of the independent variable using the least squares method (SSE), and how to calculate the total sum of squares (SST) and the regression sum of squares (SSR).
+It also explains how to compute the coefficient of determination 𝑹𝟐 = 𝑺𝑺𝑹⁄𝑺𝑺𝑻, perform significance tests, make judgments, and finally calculate 𝜺𝒊, along with other steps.

 In addition, regression analysis of the relationship between the combustible gases in transformer insulating oil - hydrogen (H2), methane (CH4), ethane (C2H2), ethylene (C2H4), acetylene (C2H6) and carbon monoxide (CO) has always puzzled me until I understood the theory of regression analysis, read the literature and used the SPSS system in the EXCEL application software and online regression calculator.
 In actual operation, the combustible gas detection data from many years is input into the above system or calculator for analysis and discussion.
 The influence relationship between the five combustible gases.
 Its purpose is to provide equipment maintenance personnel with the coordination of regression analysis and transformer internal maintenance diagnosis.
 In addition to this section, this paper also includes sections such as literature review, research steps (simple linear and multiple regression analysis), combustible gas regression analysis, review, conclusion, and references.